arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

    ```bash
    pip install mpremote
    ```
-   This will install `mpremote`, which makes it possible to install packages on our board via your computer.
+   This will install `mpremote`, which makes it possible to install packages on our board via our computer.
 2. With `mpremote` installed, we need to run the following command to identify our board's serial port:
    ```bash
    mpremote connect list